digitalocean/terraform-provider-digitalocean/docs/resources/kubernetes_node_pool.md

   - `droplet_id` - The id of the node's droplet
   - `created_at` - The date and time when the node was created.
   - `updated_at` - The date and time when the node was last updated.
+* `taint` - A list of taints applied to all nodes in the pool.
+Each taint exports the following attributes:
+  - `key` - An arbitrary string.
+The "key" and "value" fields of the "taint" object form a key-value pair.
+  - `value` - An arbitrary string.
+The "key" and "value" fields of the "taint" object form a key-value pair.
+  - `effect` - How the node reacts to pods that it won't tolerate.
+Available effect values are: "NoSchedule", "PreferNoSchedule", "NoExecute".

 ## Import